Special Air Service Troops

-The Special Air Service Troops was a brigade sized formation of the Special Air Service, which was founded on 7 January 1944 in the United Kingdom during the Second World War.
-The formation was also known as the SAS Brigade.
+The Special Air Service Troops or SAS Brigade was a brigade-sized formation of the Special Air Service (SAS) which was founded on 7 January 1944 in the United Kingdom during the Second World War.
 The brigade was a multi-national force of British, French, and Belgian units.
 On formation, the brigade commanded the 1st and 2nd Special Air Service regiments, the French 2nd and 3rd Parachute Battalions (also known as the 3rd and 4th SAS Regiments), and the Belgian Parachute Company.
 In March 1944, F Squadron, GHQ Liaison Regiment was added to the brigade.
 In 1945, the Belgian parachute company was redesignated as 5th Special Air Service.
 The French units were also redesignated as the 2nd Parachute Chasseur Regiment and the 3rd Parachute Chasseur Regiment (abbreviated as 2 RCP and 3 RCP).